involveMINT/iMPublic/README.md

 ### Starting the Containers

-Run `docker compose up` in the root directory, which will spin up a PostgreSQL database on port 5433 and a PgAdmin UI on port 8889.
+Run `docker compose up` in the root directory, which will spin up a PostgreSQL database on port 5433, a PgAdmin UI on port 8889, and a firestore emulator available at http://127.0.0.1:4000.

 If you are prompted for the pasword (below screenshot) when opening PgAdmin at http://localhost:8889 enter `postgres`.
 ![postgres_db_password_required](/assets/postgres_db_password_required.png)